Iconic Red Carpet Dresses

-Although red carpet events recognize renowned actresses for breaking ground in leading roles and making us cry at all the right moments, these events have also become known for fashion and the stunning gowns often crafted solely for these events.
-Over the years the red carpet has become a catwalk for designer brands to show off their extravagant creations on the most astounded celebrities.
+Although red carpet events recognize renowned actresses for breaking ground in leading roles and making us cry at all the right moments, these events have also become known for fashion and the gowns often crafted solely for these events.
+Over the years the red carpet has become a catwalk for designer brands to show off their creations on celebrities.
 The red carpet has definitely seen its fair share of hits and misses when it comes to fashion, but that’s exactly what keeps audiences tuning in year after year.
-Whether remembered for being outrageous or for cultivating jaw-dropping Hollywood glamour, read below for the 30 most unforgettable red carpet gowns in history to date.
+Read below for 30 unforgettable red carpet gowns.

 28. Marion Cotillard — 2013 BAFTAs